Making a Will – Information

-On our execution of your Wills we will provide you with a copy of your Will.
+After you sign your Will, we will provide you with a copy of your Will.
 We suggest that you advise your Executor and inform them where you will be keeping the original Will.

 We can assist you in preparing or updating your Will by:-